-CPT Kyle Schultz, Officer-In-Charge Instructors: Mr. Duane Green; CPT Kyle Schultz; Mr. Larry Roberts; Mr. Ruben DelValle
+CPT Kyle Schultz, Officer-In-Charge

+Instructors: Mr. Duane Green; CPT Kyle Schultz; Mr. Larry Roberts; Mr. Ruben DelValle

 The Army Reserve Officers Training Corps (ROTC) is an academic program which can lead to a commission as an officer in the active Army, the Army National Guard, or the U.S. Army reserve.
 Ouachita's ROTC program is operated through a partnership with Henderson State University.
-Instructors in the Military Science Program who administer the Reserve Officers Training Corps Program are members of the active army, army reserve, army contractors, or government civilians assigned to the two universities for this purpose obligation.
+Instructors in the Military Science Program who administer the Reserve Officers Training Corps Program are members of the active army, army reserve, army contractors, or government civilians assigned to the two universities for this purpose

+The ROTC Program is divided into a two-year basic course and a two-year advanced course.
+During the basic course, the freshman and sophomore years, the student incurs no military obligation.
 Upon entering the advanced course, the junior and senior years, a military obligation is incurred by the individual signing a contract with the Army.
 After commissioning, a student can either go on active duty or serve in the Reserve (Federal) or National Guard (State).
 Students in the advanced course are required to go to a five-week course between their junior and senior years.
 Students may attend during the summer months such Army schools as Airborne or Air Assault Training.
 They may also participate with an active duty unit after the five week course under the cadet troop leadership training program.
 In order to earn a commission, each Advanced Course cadet is also required to complete academic courses in Written Communications, American Military History, and Computer Literacy.